 The title slide is critical because it sets the tone for your entire presentation and provides the first impression of your business.
 The “title” slide is an obvious but impactful template to use for this one because it is clean, looks professional, and allows you to include essential information like your company’s name and contact information.

-For Beautiful.ai users, consider putting a spin on the title slide, with our headline or image and photo grid slides.
+For users of our presentation software, consider putting a spin on the title slide, with our headline or image and photo grid slides.
 Guy’s pitch deck also uses the title slide as a contact slide, so don’t be afraid to include your info here.

 The problem/opportunity slide